jcponce/jcponce.github.io/revealjs-template/template/README.md

 ### [Demo](https://jcponce.github.io/revealjs-template/demo.html)

+* Download and unpack the zip
+* Acces the folder and open the file 'template.html'
+* Replace the text within the tag '<section></section>'
+* That's it!

 ## Advance features

 If you are already familiar with HTML, CSS and JavaScript; then I recommend you to follow the tutorial [https://revealjs.com](https://revealjs.com/) for advanced features.